open-socialism/open-socialism-site/open-socialism/criticisms/socialism-has-always-failed.md

 ---
-title: 'Socialism Has Historically Failed'
+title: Socialism Has Historically Failed'
+description: How does open socialism respond to the criticism that socialism has always failed.
 ---

 'Socialism/Communism has failed time and again, why would Open Socialism be any different?'